vokimon/apunts/computers/godot.md

 - Area2D: Can be use to collision or to set specific physics
 - AudioListener2D: sets the listener location for the audio
 - AudioStreamPlayer2D: Source of sound
-- GPUParticle2D: Emits cheap objects affected by phisics (particles)
+- GPUParticle2D: Emits cheap objects affected by physics (particles)
 	- Properties to configure how they move and are affected by gravity
 - TileMap: Tiles
 - CanvasModulate: 2D shadows color removed by light